Kobe Bryant sexual assault case: Criminal case

 In December 2003, pre-trial hearings were conducted to consider motions about the admissibility of evidence.
 During those hearings, the prosecution accused Bryant's defense team of attacking his accuser's credibility.
 It was revealed that she wore underpants containing another man's semen and pubic hair to her rape exam the day after the alleged incident.
 Detective Doug Winters stated that the yellow underwear she wore to her rape exam contained sperm from another man, along with Caucasian pubic hair.
 Bryant's defense stated that the exam results showed "compelling evidence of innocence" because the accuser must have had another sexual encounter immediately after the incident.
 She told investigators that she grabbed dirty underwear by mistake from her laundry basket when she left her home for the examination.
 On the day she was examined, she said she hadn't showered since the morning of the incident.
-The examination found evidence of vaginal trauma, which Bryant's defense team claimed was consistent with having sex with multiple partners in two days.
+The examination found evidence of vaginal trauma, which Bryant's defense team suggested was consistent with having sex with multiple partners in two days — a claim denied by prosecutors.

 The evidence recovered by police included the T-shirt that Bryant wore the night of the incident, which had three small stains of the accuser's blood on it.
 The smudge was verified to be the accuser's blood by DNA testing and probably was not menstrual blood because the accuser said she had her period two weeks earlier.
 It was revealed that Bryant leaned the woman over a chair to have sex with her, which allegedly caused the bleeding.
 This was the sex act in question, as the accuser claims she told Bryant to stop, but he would not, and Bryant claims he stopped after asking if he could ejaculate on her face.

-Trina McKay, the resort's night auditor, said she saw the accuser as she was leaving to go home, and "she did not look or sound as if there had been any problem".
-However, Bobby Pietrack, the accuser's high-school friend and a bellman at the resort, said she appeared to be very upset, and "told me that Kobe Bryant had forced sex with her".
+Bobby Pietrack, the accuser's high school friend and a bellman at the resort, said she appeared to be very upset, was "very shaken" and crying, and "told me that Kobe Bryant had forced sex with her".
+However, Trina McKay, the resort's night auditor, said she saw the accuser as she was leaving to go home, and "she did not look or sound as if there had been any problem".